-It’s an extraordinary privilege to represent Sheffield in Parliament.
+It has been an extraordinary privilege to represent Sheffield Central in Parliament since I was first elected in 2010.
 It’s a great city which has been home for most of my life, since moving here at the age of nine.

 It was the injustice of racism that first got me involved in politics when I was still at school.
 I joined the Anti-Apartheid Movement (AAM) to campaign for democracy and human rights for all the people of South Africa.
 Sheffield AAM, which I set up, became the UK’s biggest anti-apartheid group and I was part of the Movement’s national leadership for 25 years.